menuclose

 IG Trading

 When selecting individual stocks, you can set a price alert, buy, and see recent news through the app.
-There is also a useful ‘Explore’ section where you can see the latest market news, a calendar of key global economic events that could impact markets, and a new ‘Top 100 Traders’ feature.
+There is also a useful ‘Explore’ section where you can see the latest market news, a calendar of key global economic events that could impact markets, and a ‘Top 100 Traders’ feature.
 This allows you to see the current long or short positions of IG’s top 100 traders, who are selected based on their number of trades placed, longevity of success, and total profit.
 It is a good way to see what other experienced traders are doing to get inspiration.
 The traders are refreshed every three days.

 There are also some chart tools on the app, allowing you to toggle between candlestick and line view, although the ability to compare different stocks or indices on a single charge is lacking.
 I was pleasantly surprised to see that you can also add your own drawings and annotations to your chart, a feature not currently offered by most platforms.